 Study site and field campaign

-The field campaign was part of the GreenEdge project (www.greenedgeproject.info) which was conducted on landfast ice southeast of the Qikiqtarjuaq Island in the Baffin Bay (67.4797N, −63.7895W).
-The field operations took place at an ice camp where the water depth was 360 m, from April 20 until July 27 of 2016 (Supplementary Fig. 1).
-During the sampling period, the study site experienced changes in the snow cover and lanfast ice thickness between 0-49 and 106-149 cm, respectively).
+The field campaign was part of the GreenEdge project (www.greenedgeproject.info) which was conducted on landfast ice southeast of the Qikiqtarjuaq Island in Baffin Bay (67.4797N, −63.7895W).
+The field operations took place at an ice camp where the water depth was 360 m, from April 20 to July 27, 2016 (Supplementary Fig. 1).
+During the sampling period, the study site experienced changes in the snow cover and landfast ice thickness of between 0-49 and 106-149 cm, respectively.

 In situ underwater light measurements

-A total of 83 vertical light profiles using a factory calibrated ICE-Pro (an ice floe version of the C-OPS - Compact-Optical Profiling System - from Biospherical Instruments Inc.) equipped with both downward plane irradiance Ed (W cm-2) and upward radiance Lu (W cm-2 sr-1) radiometers were acquired during the campaign.
-The IcePRO system is a negatively buoyant instrument with a 10 inches in diameter cylindrical shape and is not designed for free-fall casts (as opposed to its open water version).
-To perform the triplicate profiles, the frame was manually lowered in an auger hole that has been cleaned for ice chunks.
-Once underneath the ice layer, clean and fresh snow was shovelled back in the hole to prevent any bright spot right on top of the sensors.
-A great care was taken not to pollute the hole surroundings (footsteps, water and slush spillage from the auger drilling, etc.).
+During the campaign, a total of 83 vertical light profiles were acquired using a factory-calibrated ICE-Pro (an ice floe version of the C-OPS, or Compact-Optical Profiling System, from Biospherical Instruments Inc.) equipped with both downward plane irradiance Ed (W cm-2) and upward radiance Lu (W cm-2 sr-1) radiometers .
+The ICE-Pro system is a negatively buoyant instrument with a cylindrical shape 10 inches in diameter, and is not designed for free-fall casts (as opposed to its open-water version).
+To perform the triplicate profiles, the frame was manually lowered into an auger hole that had been cleaned of ice chunks.
+Once it was underneath the ice layer, fresh clean snow was shovelled back in the hole to prevent the creation of a bright spot right on top of the sensors.
+Great care was taken not to pollute the hole surroundings (footsteps, water and slush spillage from the auger drilling, etc.).
 The operator then stepped back 50 m, while keeping the sensors right under the ice, to avoid any human shadow on top of the profile.
 The frame was then lowered manually at a constant descent rate of approximately 0.3 m s-1.
-The above surface atmospheric reference sensor was fixed on a steady tripod standing on the floe approximately 2 m above the surface and above any neighbour ice camp feature.
-Data processing and validation were performed using a protocol inspired by the one proposed by Smith1984 which is now used by the main space agencies.
+The above-surface atmospheric reference sensor was fixed on a steady tripod standing on the floe approximately 2 m above the surface and above all neighbouring ice camp features.
+Data processing and validation were performed using a protocol inspired by the one proposed by Smith (1984), which is now used by the main space agencies.
 Measurements were made at 19 wavelengths: 380, 395, 412, 443, 465, 490, 510, 532, 555, 560, 589, 625, 665, 683, 694, 710, 765, 780 and 875 nm.
 For this study, Ed and Lu spectra were interpolated linearly between 400 and 700 nm every 10 nm.
-In situ diffuse attenuation coefficients (K) for both Ed (Kd) and Lu (KLu) were calculated on a 5 m sliding window (10-15 m, 15-20 m, …, 70-75 m, 75-80 m) starting at 10 m to reduce the effects of surface heterogeneity.
-A total of 72 044 non-linear models were calculated to estimate both K coefficients from Equation (1) (83 profiles × 14 depths × 31 wavelengths × 2 radiometric quantities (Ed, Lu)).
-A conservative R2 of 0.99 was used to filter out poor models (i.e. noisy profiles that were not following a local exponential decrease).
-42 407 models were kept for subsequent analysis.
+In situ diffuse attenuation coefficients (K) for both Ed (Kd) and Lu (KLu) were calculated on a 5-m sliding window (10-15 m, 15-20 m, …, 70-75 m, 75-80 m) starting at 10 m to reduce the effects of surface heterogeneity.
+A total of 72,044 non-linear models were calculated to estimate both K coefficients from Equation 1 (83 profiles × 14 depths × 31 wavelengths × 2 radiometric quantities (Ed, Lu)).
+A conservative R2 of 0.99 was used to filter out poor models (i.e. noisy profiles that did not follow a local exponential decrease).
+42,407 models were kept for subsequent analysis.

-3D Monte-Carlo numerical simulations
+3D Monte Carlo numerical simulations

 Theory and geometry